Xeverous/the_website/website/pages/cpp/stdlib/std_function/index.rst

 Allocation
 ==========

 :cch:`std::function` may allocate its storage dynamically to hold necessary data to perform the call.
-In case of pointer or :cch:`std::reference_wrapper` targets, small buffer optimization is guuaranteed (no dynamic allocation, the class will use its own static buffer capable of holding a pointer).
+In case of pointer or :cch:`std::reference_wrapper` targets, small buffer optimization is guaranteed (no dynamic allocation, the class will use its own static buffer capable of holding a pointer).

 Binds
 #####